astronomer/astro-sdk/docs/astro/sql/operators/transform.rst

 Case 1: Passing tables between tasks while completing data transformations.
     The following example applies a SQL ``SELECT`` statement to a ``imdb_movies`` table with templating and saves the result to a ``top_animation`` table.

     Note that the ``input_table`` in the double brackets is treated as an Airflow jinja template.
-It is NOT an f string.
+It is **not** an f string.
 F-strings in SQL formatting are at risk of security breaches via SQL injections.
-For security, you MUST explicitly identify tables in the function parameters by typing a value as a Table.
+For security, you **must** explicitly identify tables in the function parameters by typing a value as a Table.
 Only then will the ``transform`` operator treat the value as a table.

     .. literalinclude:: ../../../../example_dags/example_transform.py
        :language: python